arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 58 packages can be upgraded.
 Run 'apt list --upgradable' to see them.
 ```

-In case all available packages are up-to-date, following result can be seen:
+In case all available packages are up-to-date, the following result can be seen:

 ![Updating package lists (2)](assets/debian_package_update_2.png)

-This process does not install anything; it simply refreshes your system's knowledge of available software versions.
+This process does not install anything.
+It refreshes your system's knowledge of available software versions.
 The `Hit` messages indicate that your package lists are synchronized with the repositories.
 If packages can be upgraded, the system will notify you with a count.

 ### Upgrading Your System

 After updating the package lists, you can upgrade installed packages to their latest versions.
-The `sudo apt upgrade` command updates all installed packages while being conservative about dependencies, allowing for system stability.
+The `sudo apt upgrade` command updates all installed packages while remaining conservative about dependencies, providing system stability.

 ```bash
 sudo apt upgrade